husnejahan/husnejahan/README.md

     - Reseach on Computer vision, Medical imaging, Video analytics

+- 🌱 My expertise is in
+-
+             -   *Adversarial machine learning*,
+             -   *Adversarial Training*,
-- 🌱 My expertise is in *Adversarial machine learning*, *Adversarial Training*, *ML System Design for video analytics*, ML System Design for Medical imaging*.
+             -   *ML System Design for video analytics*,
+             -   *ML System Design for Medical imaging*

 -
 - 👯 I’m looking to collaborate on